epicoderr/Algorithms-and-AI-project/testing_documentation.md

 - Tested merging tiles with a base case, a base case with a rotation and a case where the order of merging was tested.
 It is important to note that currently up and down seem to be mixed up due to a bug, so that one failed.

+- Tested moving tiles with no merge but still a change by setting up a starting board where that was possible

 - Tested a case where a move should be invalid due to no changes occuring by having a board where moving left changed nothing and thus no new random tiles should be created

+- Tested that tiles cannot be added to a full board by setting up a full board, attempting to add a tile and confirming whether changes occured

 - Tested if the heuristic is able to calculate the correct weighted score by giving it a test case, calculating it and then comparing it to what the heuristic says